kasper/phoenix/API.md

 - `reload()` manually reloads the context and any changes in the configuration files
 - `set(Map<String, AnyObject> preferences)` sets the preferences from the given key–value map, any previously set preferences with the same key will be overridden
+- `storage(String key, AnyObject value)` stores the value as JSON for the key and persists it to a file, any previously set values with the same key will be overridden, retrieves and returns the value for the key if no value is defined (`undefined` if no value has been set for the key)
 - `log(String message)` logs the message to the Console
 - `notify(String message)` delivers the message to the Notification Center